When users click on your product, they're sent to a landing page on your website for that product. Set the URL for this

 - Use as few redirects as possible.
-Redirects increase the time between a user clicking your ad and loading your landing page.
+Redirects increase the time between a user clicking on your product and loading your landing page.
 Lengthy loading times cause your users to have a negative experience.

 - Make sure that all redirects are to the same verified domain to prevent errors.

 - Use Schema.org microdata.
 Use microdata to indicate how elements on your landing page correspond with your product data.
 Specifically, make sure that your microdata matches the variant displayed on your landing page.
 Learn more about microdata